smizell/graphablejson/README.md

 }
 ```

-When the `address` property is converted to a link:
+When the `address` property is converted to a link,

+Then the data is moved to its won resource,

+And the property name is converted to `address_url` or `addressUrl`.

 ```js
 {
   "address_url": "http://example.com/address/444"
 }
 ```

-And when it's moved to its own resource,

 Then the client developer should get a stream of one address when the `address` relationship is specified.